Jim3Things/CloudChamber/docs/EditCompileDebugCheckinSequence.md

   - git branch -D \<new-branch\>

-was not completely merged with the current master branch, a likely scenario.
+if \<new-branch\> was not completely merged with the current master branch, a likely scenario.